stoveeater1/skin-disease-classifier/README.md

 1. Set up an SSH conection with your Jetson Nano.
 2. Open a new terminal.
 3. Run this command to update your installer: sudo apt-get update.
-You will be prompted to enter your password.

-sudo apt-get update
+Here, you will enter your password. sudo apt-get update

 Run this command to install cmake